“Geez. That’s really the last episode released?” Jay wiped his eyes. “This show’s more emotional than I remembered.”

 “It has campy charm,” agreed Jay.

-Bob munched chicken nuggets as he watched the credits.
+Bob munched chicken-nuggets as he watched the credits.
 His eyes lingered on each still image.
-“I’m so high—I can’t see that as anything but a drawing,” he said.
+“I’m so bug-eyed—I can’t see that as anything but a drawing,” he said.
 “That’s not a giant robot, it’s a drawing of a giant robot.
 That’s not a space-laser, that’s a drawing of a space-laser.
 That’s not the moon, it’s—”

-“When I get high,” Dan interrupted, “people look like awkward monkeys.
+“When I get bug-eyed,” Dan interrupted, “people look like awkward monkeys.
 Our cheek-bones seem simian.
 We walk like upright apes.
 Our language is like primates alerting each other to hawks and snakes.”

 “What do you see, Jay?”
 Bob ate cheese-puffs from Jay’s bag.
 “Are you having centipede-flashbacks, like Dan said?”

 Jay rubbed his eyes at Bob and Dan.
 It was like seeing faces for the first time.
 “I could use some air.”

 “Try the back-porch,” said Bob.
 “The view’s beautiful!”